liftoff/HumanInput/README.rst

     sudo npm install webpack@2.1.0-beta.15 -g
     npm install # Install dependencies (locally in the HumanInput dir)

 Now you're ready to build HumanInput.
-Just run 'make' and you should see something like this:
+Just run ``make`` and you should see something like this:

 .. image:: https://i.imgur.com/gCtGQCm.png
     :alt: Example running make